giorgospetropoulos/CSD-chat-bot/README.md

 # Description
 CSD chat-bot is an application implemented for the Computer Science Department, University of Crete.
 CSD chat-bot is an application that implements a system, which provides the users with information about the department's courses.
-The application supports partial voice controls such as:
-    - Navigating through the application's UI
-    - Querying the system's search engine
+The application supports partial voice controls such as navigating through the application's UI and querying the system's search engine

 # Components
 ## User
+The System separates the Users in three categories:
+    (1) User
+    (2) Teacher
+    (3) Admin

+### User
-The User
+The User has the ability to:
+(i)   Enroll and disenroll from any lesson in the database (ii)  Create, edit and remove new reminders
+(iii) Add and remove course's reminders to/from his reminder's list (iv)  Add and remove Users to/from his contacts list (v)   Update his profile's details (username & profile picture)

     - String UID: The user's unique ID
     - String name: The user's username